lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-Before getting more into the Framingham dataset we will be using, we're going to quickly cover some more differences between prospective and retrospective cohorts.
-Since the dataset we are using is a prospective cohort, it's a good idea to highlight why a prospective cohort was chosen compared to a retrospective cohort.
+Before getting more into the Framingham dataset, we're going to quickly cover more differences between the two cohort types.
+Since Framingham is a prospective cohort, we'll highlight why a prospective cohort was chosen over a retrospective one.

 ---
 ## Comparisons between the two designs